Vanishing of l^2-cohomology as a computational problem: Embedding a Turing machine in a group ring

 which are mapped by some iteration of $T_X$ to $[][\textsc{reject}]$.
-Given a word which $\cal F(M)$ rejects, we can produce a set of positive measure of such $x$'s.
-Conversely, a set of positive measure of such $x$'s must contain a configuration which contains \textsc{delimiter} symbols both to the left and to the right of the underlining symbols, and so we can produce from it an input which is rejected by $\cal F(M)$.
+Given a word which $\cal M$ rejects, we can produce a set of positive measure of such points.
+Conversely, a set of positive measure of such points must contain a configuration which on each tape contains \textsc{delimiter} symbols both to the left and to the right of the underlined symbols, and so we can produce from it an input which is rejected by $\cal F(M)$.